 It can be difficult to choose which path to choose when it comes to straightening your teeth, but that's only because in this modern age, we are fortunate enough to have such an embarrassment of options.
 Both Invisalign and Candid have been shown to be effective, and a search online will yield positive and negative reviews.

 As we mentioned at the beginning of the article, we slightly prefer Candid over Invisalign and other options, due to the fact that they work exclusively with orthodontists, they have great customer service and they are affordable and convenient.
-So if you would like to find out if Candid is right for you, get started now and take their Smile Assessment, and order your impression kit online if it turns out that you are eligible.
-Alternatively, you can book a free appointment at a Candid Studio.
-Just click the button below to get started!
+So if you would like to find out if Candid is right for you, find your nearest Candid Studio location and book an appointment for your free 3D scans.
+Alternatively, you can order your impression kit online.

 Is Invisalign better than Candid?

 Both Invisalign and Candid have their pros and cons.
 We prefer Candid overall for their affordable price and convenience, making them accessible to a wider range of people.
 We also love the fact that they only work with orthodontists (who have special training in straightening teeth), whereas Invisalign works with dentists or orthodontists.
 Candid is for those with mild to moderate malocclusion, so if you have severe malocclusion you may have to go with Invisalign or even traditional options.

 Is Candid cheaper than Invisalign?

 Candid is cheaper than Invisalign!
 Candid costs $2,400 and Invisalign can cost anywhere from $3,500 to $8,500.